 Travellers should not miss the Dalí Triangle, formed by the Dalí Theatre-Museum in Figueres, the Salvador Dalí House-Museum in Portlligat and the Gala Dalí Castle in Púbol, and which also includes special temporary exhibitions at its sites.
-With almost1.1 million visitors per year, it is the most visited museum ensemble in the province and the third most visited in Catalonia.

-Culture on the Costa Brava, though, is not limited to Iberian, Greek and Roman remains, the legacy left by Salvador Dalí and the collections housed by the 26 museums on various subjects that make up the province of Girona's Museum Network.
-Culture also means the hundred festivals of different types that take place in the province - music, theatre, like the festival Temporada Alta, art. cinema, circus, magic -. local festivals declared of national interest, the network of memorial sites (Exile Memorial Museum and Walter Benjamin) or the special themed routes, including indianos architecture, literary, scientific and art nouveau themes. which have been created to present. explain and share the roots and history of this region and its people for the visitor's benefit.
+Culture on the Costa Brava, though, is not limited to Iberian, Greek and Roman remains, the legacy left by Salvador Dalí and the collections housed by about thirty museums on various subjects that make up the province of Girona's Museum Network.
+Culture also means the hundred festivals of different types that take place in the province - music, theatre, like the festival Temporada Alta, art, cinema, circus, magic -, local festivals declared of national interest, the network of memorial sites (Exile Memorial Museum and Walter Benjamin) or the special themed routes, including indianos architecture, literary, scientific and art nouveau themes. which have been created to present, explain and share the roots and history of this region and its people for the visitor's benefit.

-For the last fouryears, the Som Cultura ('We Are Culture') festival has been held throughout the province of Girona every November.
+For the last six years, the Som Cultura festival has been held throughout the province of Girona every November.
 The cultural experiences month has the intention of stimulating interest and encouraging both local inhabitants and visitors to attend cultural events in the autumn by programming genuine cultural proposals.